MacQuarrie History, Family Crest & Coats of Arms

 Early History of the MacQuarrie family

-Another 321 words (23 lines of text) covering the years 1630, 1778, 1818, 103. and 103. are included under the topic Early MacQuarrie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacQuarrie research.
+Another 161 words (12 lines of text) covering the years 1630, 1778, 1818, 103. and 103. are included under the topic Early MacQuarrie History in all our PDF Extended History products and printed products wherever possible.

 MacQuarrie Spelling Variations